-- Allocated £3.9m to fund the skills, capacity and infrastructure to transform the council over the lifetime of the programme into a more modern, collaborative and efficient organisation ready to lead the city's recovery. - Delivered "Basics of Project Management" training for both Transformation and wider services staff and more advanced, accredited training for relevant staff.
+- >>This year we have: - > Invested £3.9m to fund the skills, capacity and infrastructure to transform the council into a more modern, collaborative and efficient organisation ready to lead the city's recovery. - > Delivered "Basics of Project Management" training for both Transformation and wider services staff and more advanced, accredited training for relevant staff.